-Jennifer Aniston and Courtney Cox’s Plane Makes An Emergency Landing En Route To Cabo
+Jennifer Aniston And Courtney Cox’s Plane Makes An Emergency Landing En Route To Cabo

 Former Friends star Jennifer Aniston celebrated her 50th birthday this past week with a lavish party in Los Angeles, California.
-On Friday, she boarded a flight to head to Cabo San Lucas, Mexico to continue the festivities.
+On Friday, she boarded a flight to head to Cabo San Lucas, Mexico, to continue the festivities.
 She was joined by her close friend and former Friends co-star Courtney Cox for the flight.
-They were to be later joined by late night host Jimmy Kimmel and his wife Molly.
+They were to be later joined by late night host Jimmy Kimmel and his wife, Molly.
 Unfortunately, the plane had a malfunction and was forced to make an emergency landing, according to Fox News.

-Aniston’s flight took off at 11:00am on Friday, departing from Los Angeles International Airport.
-Although it is not yet clear what exactly when wrong with the plane, technicians believe it lost a wheel or tire upon takeoff.
+Aniston’s flight took off at 11 a.m. on Friday, departing from Los Angeles International Airport.
+Although it is not yet clear what exactly went wrong with the plane, technicians believe it lost a wheel or tire upon takeoff.
 As a result, the crew determined it would not be safe to continue onward and circled back to Ontario International Airport in California.
 Because it was not yet safe to land, the plane circled in the air for hours while burning off fuel before finally landing around 2:05 p.m.
 Luckily, no one was injured as a result of the malfunction.

 Ian Gregor, a public affairs manager for the Federal Aviation Administration, issued a public statement regarding the situation.